maplibre/maplibre-gl-inspect/README.md

 # Maplibre GL Inspect

+Maplibre GL Inspect is a fork of Mapbox GL Inspect by lukasmartinelli ( https://github.com/lukasmartinelli/mapbox-gl-inspect ).
+It was forked to add support for maplibre-gl-js.

 Add an inspect control to [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) to view all features of the vector sources and allows hovering over features to see their properties.